 High-Precision Dichotomous Image Segmentation (DIS) aims to delineate intricate objects in complex scenes, a formidable challenge.
 Initial methods set foundational benchmarks \cite{IS-net}.
-Subsequent non-diffusion approaches sought improvements through multi-scale refinement \cite{UDUN,InSPyReNet}, auxiliary priors \cite{FP-DIS}, and multi-view analysis \cite{BiRefNet,MVANet}.
+Subsequent non-diffusion approaches sought improvements through multi-scale refinement \cite{UDUN,InSPyReNet}, frequency prior \cite{FP-DIS}, and multi-view analysis \cite{BiRefNet,MVANet}.
 More recently, diffusion models have emerged, leveraging powerful generative priors from large-scale datasets to enhance segmentation quality \cite{genpercept,diffdis}.
-However, these paradigms present a critical trade-off.
+The DIS task is also closely related to High-Resolution Salient Object Detection (HRSOD) \cite{HRSOD, pyramid}.
+While both fields leverage similar strategies to handle high-resolution inputs, their objectives differ.
+HRSOD, as seen in methods like PGNet \cite{pyramid}, focuses on visually dominant objects by targeting saliency.
+In contrast, DIS is a more generalized task aiming for a complete and precise separation of the primary foreground subject(s).
+This places a greater emphasis on capturing intricate structures and achieving high boundary fidelity, regardless of the object's visual saliency.
+However, a common thread across these paradigms is a critical trade-off.
 Conventional methods struggle to balance global and local cues, causing false or missed detections \cite{MVANet}.
 Conversely, diffusion models, while accurate, incur prohibitive computational costs that limit their practical use.
 We resolve this trade-off with our proposed PDFNet.
 Our framework introduces a novel \textit{depth integrity-prior} to enforce structural consistency.
 This prior, combined with adaptive local patch fusion, enables high-fidelity segmentation with remarkable efficiency.

-\subsubsection{Monocular Depth Estimation}
+\subsection{Monocular Depth Estimation}

 Monocular depth estimation, a foundational task in computer vision, infers scene depth from a single RGB image.
 Early deep learning works pioneered end-to-end solutions using self-supervised disparity signals \cite{monodepth17}.
 A paradigm shift occurred with large-scale models like the Depth Anything Model (DAM), which uses Transformers and massive pre-training to boost depth accuracy and global coherence \cite{depth_anything_v1}.
-Its successor, DAM-v2, addresses the real-data annotation bottleneck via knowledge distillation: a teacher trained on synthetic data guides a student on pseudo-labeled real images \cite{depth_anything_v2}.
-With state-of-the-art performance (e.g., 97.1\% on DA-2K \cite{depth_anything_v2}), DAM-v2 has become a de facto standard for generating reliable pseudo-depth.
+Its successor, DAM-v2, addresses the real-data annotation bottleneck via knowledge distillation\cite{depth_anything_v2}.
+With SOTA performance (e.g., 97.1\% on DA-2K \cite{depth_anything_v2}), DAM-v2 has become a standard for generating reliable pseudo-depth.

-\subsubsection{Real/pseudo depth Maps for Dense Prediction}
+\subsection{Real/Pseudo Depth Maps for Dense Prediction}